-If have had Windows 10 for long time, you likely have found some of these default apps very useful and might be using very often.
-While you can pin your favorite apps to the taskbar or create app shortcuts on desktop for quick access, some of you might want to launch apps with keyboard shortcuts.
+If you have had Windows 10 for a long time, you likely have found some of these default apps handy and might be using very often.
+While you can pin your favorite apps to the taskbar or create app shortcuts on the desktop for quick access, some of you might want to launch apps with keyboard shortcuts.

 If, in case, you are not sure how to create desktop shortcuts to apps and set keyboard shortcuts to them, follow given below directions.

-Step 1: The first step is to create desktop shortcut for the app that you want to launch using keyboard shortcut.
-To do so, simply open the Start menu, and drag-and-drop app from the Start menu to the desktop to create desktop shortcuts for the selected app.
+Step 1: The first step is to create a desktop shortcut for the app that you want to launch using the keyboard shortcut.
+To do so, search for the app in the Start/taskbar search, right-click on its entry and then click the Pin to Start option.

-In this article, we are creating keyboard shortcut to open the Mail app.
+In this article, we are creating a keyboard shortcut to open the Mail app.

-Step 3: Under the Shortcut tab, select the field next to Shortcut key.
+Step 4: Under the Shortcut tab, select the field next to the Shortcut key.

-Once done, click Apply button.
+Once done, click the Apply button.
 You may now try the newly created keyboard shortcut.

 Our how-to create custom keyboard shortcuts for programs guide might also interest you.